 Nonprofit Auto Charities

 Locally-owned nonprofit auto charities exist to provide low-cost transportation options to low-income families.
 This is an alternative for college students looking for cheap transportation.
 These vehicles can be purchased with excess funds from tuition disbursement or from personal money.
 Nonprofit auto charities take donated vehicles from individuals and sell them at or below the fair market value of the vehicle.
 In turn, the person donating the vehicle receives a tax write off.
-Most cars are sold "as-is" and range in price from $100 to $1,000 depending on the organization.
+Most cars are sold “as-is” and range in price from $100 to $1,000 depending on the organization.
 In some cases, nonprofit auto charities take an additional amount off the price of a vehicle for needy individuals who qualify.
+A few non-profits to consider include 1-800-Charity Cars and the Good News Garage Program.